 • Baron Cimitière (sire unknown, Samedi/Circle of the Crone, e. unknown)

-Augusto Vidal’s second great rival is an inscrutable houngan and devotee of Baron Samedi who leads the city’s persecuted Vodouisants.
-He seems to have only minimal interest in becoming Prince, yet remains steadfast in his opposition to the throne’s other two contenders, and is no less dreaded a figure than Vidal in his own way.
+Augusto Vidal’s second great rival is an inscrutable houngan and devotee of Baron Samedi who leads the city’s Vodouisants—Kindred and mortal.
+He seems to have minimal interest in becoming prince, yet remains steadfast in his opposition to the throne’s other two contenders, and is no less feared a figure than Vidal in his own way.

 • Philip Maldonato (sire unknown, clan unknown/Lancea et Sanctum, e. centuries ago)

-Philip Maldonato has served as Seneschal of New Orleans for as long as Vidal has been Prince, but was the Ventrue’s confidante, lover, and right hand for centuries even before then.
-He enjoys a more even-handed and sagacious reputation than his liege, and would be considered the ideal Kindred to succeed him as Prince—were it not for the recent allegations of his Lasombra blood.
+Philip Maldonato has been the seneschal of New Orleans for as long as Vidal has been prince, but he was the Ventrue’s confidante, lover, and right hand for centuries even before then.
+He enjoys a more even-handed and sagacious reputation than the prince, and most Kindred would consider him the perfect choice to succeed Vidal—were it not for the recent allegations of his Lasombra blood.